ContextLab/davos/paper/paper.md

 sns.__version__        #version is now '0.9.0`
 ```

-This functionality can serve as a hack for leveraging functionality that is
+This can serve as a hack for leveraging functionality that is
 only available in specific versions of a given library.

 In general, packages that are installed using `smuggle` are immediately available